FOSSKiosk/Logos/README.md

 # Logos
-This Is Our Logos Repoistory for FOSSKiosk
+This is our GitHub repository for logos for our open-source FOSSKiosk project.